 - Personalized care molded to suit your lifestyle

 - Great for people who anticipate needing or wanting very frequent medical attention

 - Excellent value compared to traditional concierge healthcare

 - Expensive – unaffordable for many

 Learn more by visiting our full SteadyMD review.

 BEST FOR ONE-OFF, IMMEDIATE CARE

-Teladoc serves the entire nation with pay-per-visit primary care, dermatological consultation, talk therapy and psychiatric care.
+Teladoc serves the entire United States with pay-per-visit primary care, dermatology consultations, talk therapy, and psychiatric care.
 It functions best as a “there-when-you-need-it” kind of immediate care service, rather than striving to be a personalized, comprehensive care experience.

 Once you create your account (which can be set up for you as well as your children for pediatric care), you can pay per service at rates that depend on the nature of the visit.
 There are no appointments necessary.
 If a doctor prescribes medication for you, you will be able to pick it up at your local pharmacy.

 We liked the fact that you can use your computer (as well as the mobile app) for video visits, which isn’t always the case.
 Sessions with a doctor are generous and not at all rushed.
 In our testing, the sessions worked well from any device (computer, smartphone, tablet).